wp-plugins/mgrt/readme.txt

 This plugin adds two shortcodes, and two widgets for you.

 1. Registration Widget

 Insert a simple registration form.
 The shortcode version allows more customization, as the input of custom fields

 2. Latests campaign

 Display your last 5, 10, 15 public campaigns on your website.

 == Changelog ==
+1.1.2   Fixed problems with forced sync

+1.1.1   Added alert if CURL is missing

 1.1     Fixed compatibility with PHP 5.3.3

 1.0     First release